xealits/syntax-for-lisp/README.md

 The main idea is from:
 https://pschombe.wordpress.com/2006/04/16/lisp-without-parentheses/

-plus the coma and the semicolon.
+plus the colon and the semicolon.

 Check it out with `Fish` shell, `guile` Lisp interpreter and `Python3`: